NobodyXu/bookmarks/tips/rust_tips.md

  - Binary crate `cargo-msrv` can be used to check for the msrv of a rust project.
  - `RUSTFLAGS=-Zprint-type-sizes cargo +nightly build --release >/tmp/output` to print type sizes to `/tmp/output`
+ - `rustdoc` nightly supports `--show-type-layout` to include type size in doc